urbanjost/paranoia/README.md

 ## The PARANOID routines

+These routines test floating-point arithmetic in a Fortran programming environment.

 This is a version of the PARANOID program converted to procedures.
 They can be embedded into programs such that one can verify the behavior of the options selected to execute a program, or the simple test program can be used to